 Fresh from the oven.
 YUM!

 Optional: Add a red dot (from red food dye) using a toothpick (I used fork haha) on Kuih Bangkit with flower designs.

 Cool them and store them in air-tight containers.

 Additional notes & tips:

 1. A fascinating fact: During kneading, you can feel the dough become hot.
 Just some chemistry effect!

-2. When you have a ‘wet’ dough, you will find difficulties to dislodge cookies from the mould.
+2. When you have a ‘wet’ dough, you will find it difficult to dislodge cookies from the mould.
 Add some flour and re-knead.
-When you have a ‘hard’ dough, you will find the dislodged cookies in crumbly state.
+When you have a ‘hard’ dough, you will find the dislodged cookies in a crumbly state.
 Add some coconut milk and re-knead.
 All this shouldn’t be a problem if you follow the method above.

 4. If the dough does harden up, add a little coconut milk and re-knead the dough.

 5. Make sure you dust the mould with enough flour.
 The first or second time is usually the hardest to dislodge the cookies from the mould.
 After that it’s easy.

 6. Because this is the first time we’re making the cookies, we tried baking a few pieces in the oven to adjust the cooking time.